LOS ANGELES, CALIFORNIA

 — 48 hour film project —

 Since 2014, Rubicon Crossing has participated in the Los Angeles 48 Hour Film Project.
 Filmmakers from all over the Los Angeles, CA area will compete to see who can make the best short film in only 48 hours.
 In 2015, we upped our game with a bigger cast and crew and tackled a more ambitious shoot.
+In 2016, we filmed at Strange World Productions and constructed two sets during our single day of shooting.

 the safehouse (2014)